Torture Techniques Of The Middle Ages

 Unveiling the Dark Practices: Torture Techniques of the Middle Ages

 The Middle Ages, spanning roughly from the 5th to the 15th century, was a period characterized by significant social, political, and religious upheaval.
+Torture was a common and accepted part of the legal process, often used to obtain confessions from accused criminals, heretics, and political dissidents.
 During this time, the concept of justice was vastly different from modern standards.
-Torture was a common and accepted part of the legal process, often used to obtain confessions from accused criminals, heretics, and political dissidents.
 The rationale behind its use was rooted in the belief that physical pain could reveal the truth, compelling individuals to confess their sins or crimes.
 This belief was often intertwined with religious and moral justifications, as seen in the persecution of those deemed enemies of the Church.

 Comprehensive Overview of Medieval Torture